dewanshrawat15/dewanshrawat15/README.md

 My name is Dewansh Rawat.
 I love building new exciting full end to end products.
 I like to identify simple daily life problems we face and find ways to solve them by writing code.

 ## I’m currently working on 💻
-I'm a full stack developer working on tools and frameworks such as MERN, Django, Flask, React Native, Flutter, AWS.
+I'm a full stack intern at Sony Research India.
+I work on tools and frameworks such as MERN, Django, Flask, React Native, Flutter, AWS.
 I keep on building interesting stuff.
 I love to build neat UI/UXs, robust backend structures and shipping them all together.

 I'm in my prefinal year (Expected graduation date, June 2022) looking forward for SDE roles/SDE intern roles (with an intent for converting into full time roles).

-I also lead the Google Developer Student Clubs at Bharati Vidyapeeth Deemed University College of Engineering Pune.
+I used to lead the Google Developer Student Clubs at Bharati Vidyapeeth Deemed University College of Engineering Pune.
 We host events and workshops for students to learn new stuff and get direction towards a career goal.

 ## How to reach me 📫
 Have an opportunity that might be a fit for me?
 Wanna discuss a project?
 Need any sort of guidance?
 Feel free to drop in a text and I'll respond ASAP.